 One of the best parts of being outdoors during the summer is getting to experience the natural world around you.
 Our outdoor education program is a great way to learn more about nature and how to live in it.
 From bay studies to outdoor cooking, the activities are focused on appreciating our environment and learning how to appropriately interact with it.
 Kids are so technologically driven these days; we hope to expose kids to alternative activities that they can enjoy in the great outdoors.
 Open to all ages.

 If you can think of a sport we probably play it at Tockwogh.
 Our goal with our athletics programs is to teach basic skills in a fun way.
 It is camp after all, and we enjoy being able to play.
-The following are sports we offer: moutain biking, archery, tennis, soccer, baseball, softball, voleyball, touch rugby, cricket, flag football, lacrosse and basketball.
-In addition to the traditional sports we also have some Tockwogh favorites like matball, dogdeball, and floor hockey.
+The following are sports we offer: mountain biking, archery, tennis, soccer, baseball, softball, volleyball, touch rugby, cricket, flag football, lacrosse and basketball.
+In addition to the traditional sports we also have some Tockwogh favorites like matball, dodgeball, and floor hockey.
 If you have your own equipment you are welcome to bring but do not need to.

 We are fortunate enough to be able to offer this great traditional camp program.
 Being around horses is an amazing feeling that not everyone has a chance to experience outside of camp.
 For more information about this part of our Traditional Camp visit the Equestrian Program page.
 There you can learn more about our Trail Rides, Riding Lessons, and Equestrian Camp.